 Frequently Asked Questions

-Honoring Ceremonies are usually done later, when it feels right and when one is ready.
-Some choose to do an Honoring Ceremony a few weeks, months or even years after a transition.
+Honoring Services are usually done later, when it feels right and when one is ready.
+Some choose to do an honoring ceremony a few weeks, months or even years after a transition.
 It provides a focused time just to say thank you and honor them.
 Appreciation and love are the best gifts we can give.
 Plus, it just plain feels good to say thank you for those that have had great value in our life.

 Is it appropriate for me to invite friends?